apache/orc-format/specification/ORCv2.md

 DIRECT        | PRESENT         | Yes      | Boolean RLE
               | DIRECT          | No       | Byte RLE

-## Geometry Columns
+## Geometry & Geography Columns

-Geometry data is encoded with a PRESENT stream, a DATA stream that records the WKB-encoded geometry data as binary, and a LENGTH stream that records the number of bytes per a value.
+Geometry and Geography data are encoded with a PRESENT stream, a DATA stream that records the WKB-encoded geometry/geography data as binary, and a LENGTH stream that records the number of bytes per a value.

 Encoding      | Stream Kind     | Optional | Contents